step-security-bot/cia-compliance-manager/docs/architecture/FUTURE_STATEDIAGRAM.md

 ## Machine Learning Enhancement State Diagram

-**Technical Focus:** Illustrates the machine learning enhancement lifecycle that will improve security recommendations over time through continuous learning.
+**🔧 Technical Focus:** Illustrates the machine learning enhancement lifecycle that will improve security recommendations over time through continuous learning.

-**Adaptability Focus:** Shows how the system will learn from implementation outcomes and user feedback to refine its recommendation engine.
+**🔄 Adaptability Focus:** Shows how the system will learn from implementation outcomes and user feedback to refine its recommendation engine.

 ```mermaid
 stateDiagram-v2